-One hundred and twelve 5- to 6-year-old children (54 girls, 56 boys, 2 of unknown gender; mean age = 5.76; range = 5.00 to 6.92; SD = 0.56) participated in the experiment4.
-Children were tested in the lab, at local public schools and children's museums (48 children were tested in person), or online via Zoom (due to Covid-19; 64 children were tested online).
+A total of 112 5- and 6-year-old children (54 girls, 56 boys, and 2 of unknown gender; mean age = 5.76 years, SD = 0.56, range = 5.00-6.92) participated in the experiment.
+Children were tested in the lab, at local public schools, and children's museums (48 children were tested in-person) or online via Zoom (due to the COVID-19 pandemic, 64 children were tested online).
 Parents of the participants provided written informed consent prior to testing.
-The study was approved by the Institutional Review Board at the [authors' University].
+The study was approved by the institutional review board at the University of California, Berkeley.

-Design and Procedure
+Design and procedure

 The design of Experiment 2 was the same as the design of Experiment 1.
-The procedure of Experiment 2 was similar to the procedure of Experiment 1, except that participants reasoned about classmates in a new classroom, and these individuals engaged in sharing and helping behaviors appropriate for children (e.g., sharing stickers or toys; helping classmates with a puzzle).
+The procedure of Experiment 2 was similar to the procedure of Experiment 1 except that participants reasoned about classmates in a new classroom, and these individuals engaged in sharing and helping behaviors appropriate for children (e.g., sharing stickers or toys, helping classmates with a puzzle).
 Past research suggests that children at this age prefer children of their own gender in their friendship choices (Shutts et al., 2013).
-Thus, we only showed children of the same gender in each trial (one trial consisted of all girls and the other trial consisted of all boys; the gender of the Majority Nice group vs. the Majority Mean group was counterbalanced across participants), so that children would not be influenced by their gender-based preference in their playmate choice.
-A visual schematic of the procedure is shown in Figure 3.
+Thus, we only showed children of the same gender in each trial (one trial consisted of all girls, and the other trial consisted of all boys; the gender of the Majority Nice group vs. the Majority Mean group was counterbalanced across participants) so that children would not be influenced by